survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 ## Conclusion

 When you are optimizing the size of your bundle output, these tools are invaluable.
-The official tool has the most functionality, but even a rudimentary visualization can reveal problem spots.
+The official tool has the most functionality, but even basic visualization can reveal problem spots.
 You can use the same technique with old projects to understand their composition.

 To recap:

 - Webpack allows you to extract a JSON file containing information about the build.
-The data can include the build composition and timing.
+The data can include build composition and timing.
 - The generated data can be analyzed using various tools that give insight into aspects such as the bundle composition.
 - **Performance budget** allows you to set limits to the build size.
 Maintaining a budget can keep developers more conscious of the size of the generated bundles.
-- Understanding the bundles is the key to insights on how to optimize the overall size, what to load and when.
+- Understanding the bundles is the key to optimizing the overall size, what to load and when.
 It can also reveal more significant issues, such as redundant data.

 You'll learn to tune webpack performance in the next chapter.